mittelaltergouda/SC-Combatlog/CONTRIBUTING.md

-# Contribution Guidelines for SC-Griefing-Counter
+# Contribution Guidelines for SC-CombatLog

-Thank you for your interest in contributing to SC-Griefing-Counter!
+Thank you for your interest in contributing to SC-CombatLog!
 We appreciate all support – whether it's code improvements, new features, or documentation contributions.
 Please review the following guidelines before submitting a pull request.

 ## License Terms for Contributions